esialb/simplexrepaginator/README.md

 This project will ingest that PDF file and produce one whose pages are in the logical order 1,2,3,4,5,6,7,8.

-Primary purpose is enable allow batch scanning of household files using inexpensive simplex document-feeder scanners.
+Primary purpose is enable batch scanning of household files using inexpensive simplex document-feeder scanners.